123Stan-The-Man123/CS50x-Final-Project-Web-based-Weather-App/README.md

 * Register/Login/Logout system
 * Search system (takes location name and geolocates into coordinates for the weather API)
 * Bookmark system (save the coordinates of your favourite places for faster access and no API calls)
-* Random function using recursion (generates random coordinates until it finds a valid location).
+* Random function (generates random coordinates until it finds a valid location).
 It is a feature made purely for fun.

 ##### Files
 There are a few files in this project: